lagooned/blog/posts/array-manipulation-hackerrank.md

 }
 ```

-also, to fit with our functional programming knowledge, here is an implementation in scala:
+also, to fit with our functional programming knowledge, here is my implementation in scala:

 ```scala
 object ArrayManipulation extends App {